Papajohny/ChildhoodStolen/README.md

 Childhood Stolen

-A 2D game created for a university project during the course of C++ language.
+A 2D game I created all by myself for a university project during the course of C++ language.
 It was made with the Simple Game Graphics Library (SGG) (https://cgaueb.github.io/sgg/).
+Only my part of the code is uploaded (just plain and pure code)!

 Concept inspired by Heaven Shall Burn's music video "Combat" (https://www.youtube.com/watch?v=2jCd-KTTR_I).
 Almost all assets are cropped by frames of that video.